AlFahimBinFaruk/SQL_Tutorial/join_operator.md

 - join is use to query between two or more related column in tables.

 1. Normal/inner join.
+* branch and employee are two different table with a relation.
 ```
 SELECT *
 FROM employee